Notice of Annual General Meeting in Senzime ab (PUBL)

 Item 1 – Election of chairman of the general meeting

-The nomination committee, consisting of Adam Dahlberg (chair), Gabriel Urwitz, Malin Björkmo and Philip Siberg, proposes that Mattias Prage, lawyer at Advokatfirman Lindahl KB, is elected as chairman of the general meeting.
+The nomination committee proposes that Mattias Prage, Lindahl Lawfirm, is elected as chairman of the general meeting.

 Item 7b) – Allocation of the Company’s results according to the adopted balance sheet

-The board of directors proposes that no dividends shall be paid for the financial year 2021 and that the Company’s result is carried forward to a new account.
+The board of directors proposes that no dividends shall be paid for the year 2018 and that the result is carried forward to a new account.

-The nomination committee proposes that the board of directors shall consist of five (5) directors without any deputy directors.
+The nomination committee proposes that the board of directors shall consist of five (5) directors without any deputy members.

-Item 9 – Resolution on remuneration to the board of directors and the auditor
+Item 9 – Determination of remuneration to the board of directors and the auditor

 Furthermore, the nomination committee proposes that remuneration to the auditor is paid according to approved invoice.

-Item 10 – Election of members of the board of directors, chairman of the board of directors and deputy members of the board of directors
+Item 10 – Election of members of the board of directors, chairman of the board of directors and deputy members of the board of directors, if any

-It is proposed that Philip Siberg is elected as chairman of the board of directors.
+It is proposed that Philip Siberg is elected as chairman of the board.

 Item 11 – Election of auditor

-The nomination committee proposes, in accordance with the audit committee’s proposal, that Öhrlings PriceWaterhouseCoopers AB is re‑appointed as auditor of the Company, with Leonard Daun as principal auditor.
+The nomination committee proposes that PriceWaterhouseCoopers (PwC) is re‑appointed as auditor of the Company, with Leonard Daun as chief auditor.